Morgan Philbin, PhD, MHS

 School of Medicine

 She is Co-PI of a mixed-methods NIDA-funded R01 that is exploring the impact of general and pregnancy-specific opioid policies on substance use and substance use treatment engagement among pregnant people and their newborns.
-She is also PI of an R34 that is developing a patient decision aid to help minoritized women and providers choose between oral and long-acting injectable HIV medication.
-She is Co-I on multiple NIH-funded projects, including a COVID RADx grant focused on preventive behaviors among racial, ethnic and SGM youth, an R01 exploring how state-level social policies impact substance use outcomes for racial, ethnic and SGM youth, and two grants from the Canadian Institutes of Health focused on substance use, mental health and SGM individuals.
-She was recently awarded the 2021 NIH Office of Disease Prevention Early Stage Investigator Lecture Award for her work on HIV treatment and prevention.
+She is also PI of an R34 that is developing a patient decision aid to help women and providers choose between oral and long-acting injectable HIV medication and Co-PI on a CDC-funded study on how women in the south engage with long-acting forms of HIV medication.
+She is Co-I on multiple NIH-funded projects, including a grant focused on substance use outcomes and criminal justice involvement, an R01 exploring how state-level social policies impact substance use outcomes for youth and another on state-level social policies and substance use outcomes among parenting women.
+She was awarded the 2021 NIH Office of Disease Prevention Early Stage Investigator Lecture Award for her work on HIV treatment and prevention.

 Awards